UbiqueInnovation/ubkit-ios/Documentation/CodeReviewProcess.md

 - If a hack is done or a non-standard coding way is needed.
 A comment explaining the need and pointing the problem should be present.
 - Run `fastlane documentation` and check for missing documentation.
 - Update any outdated documentation when fuction or type changes.
+- Update the CHANGELOG.md file if needed
+- Update the Usage.md file if needed

 ## Logging
 - Logging should be by module.
 Each module should have a logger.